romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a critical first step in developing an enterprise's CI/CD strategy?
+Q: What is a critical first step in developing an enterprise's CI/CD strategy?
 <details><summary>Show the answer</summary><p>

 - **Identifying the software development lifecycle and integration points for automation**